Undergraduate Courses

 SIE 265: Engineering Management I

 Fundamentals of economic analysis and the time value of money for engineers.
 Construction of financial models in EXCEL including Income, Cash Flow, and Balance Sheet.
 Estimation of required capital and project acceptance criteria.
-Identical to ENGR 265.

 SIE 270: Mathematical Foundations of Systems and Industrial Engineering

-Basics of data structures, transformations, computer methods, their implementation in MATLAB and their applications in solving engineering problems.
+Basics of data structures, transformations, computer methods, their implementation in MATLAB, and their applications in solving engineering problems.

 SIE 277: Object-Oriented Modeling and Design

-SIE 295S: Systems Engineering Sophomore Colloquium
+SIE 295S: Systems and Industrial Engineering Sophomore Colloquium

 A colloquium designed to help students understand what SIE's do.
 Students will interact with speakers and take tours to local companies.
 The course helps students select course options within the SIE programs and helps focus on possible SIE applications areas.